Rishana-SKP/Messy-Data-Cleaning/README.md

 ### 4. Handle Missing Values
 - **Strategy**:
   - For `Age` and `Salary`, use the median values.
-  - For `Department` and `Join Date`, use placeholders ('Unknown' for department and '1970-01-01' for join date).
+  - For `Department` and `Join Date`, use placeholders ('Unknown' for department and mode for join date).

 ### 5.Removing Duplicates:
 - Identifying and removing duplicate rows to ensure each record is unique.